mzhaase/valheim-debs/README.md

 # valheim-debs
 Debian packages for valheim.

 There are two packages, valheim-server and valheim-server-plus. valheim-server installs the valheim dedicated server. valheim-server-plus installs ValheimPlus mod: https://www.nexusmods.com/valheim/mods/4 this has the prerequisite of also installing valheim-server.
-Currently you need to download the debs from the release manually.
+You can download the debs manually from release or use the repository.

 Both packages register a systemd service and can be configured via files in /etc/default